Have old chairs and not sure what to do with them? Scrap or reclaimed wood? Here is how to upcycle two wooden chairs into a bench.

-I gave the chairs a good washing with my TSP.
-Afterwards, I lightly sanded each chair, just to rough up the surface.
+I gave the chairs a good washing with my vinegar and water.
+Afterward, I lightly sanded each chair, just to rough up the surface.
 I used my tack cloth to remove any dust particles and gave each chair one coat of chalk paint in White by Waverly Inspirations.

 The existing black paint was peeking through after one coat, but I liked it because I wanted a more rustic, worn look to coordinate with the reclaimed wood.

 I then distressed the chairs with 120 grit sandpaper, heavily.

 After my chairs completely dried, I wiped one coat of Minwax wax to seal and give them a durable finish.
 Polycrylic was used to seal the barnwood.

 We placed screws in each leg at the top to hold the two chairs together.
 We then attached three pieces of the reclaimed barnwood to the top, all the same length, with his nail gun.
 And that was it!
 How easy was that!
 Here is the finished bench.